 (I’m not aware of this affecting Britain in the short term, and there’s no rational reason why it should.
 After all, we use the World Health Organisation’s ICD- International Classification of Diseases- rather than the American DSM.
 That said, as the saying goes, when America sneezes the world catches a cold.)

 The case for ‘Asperger Syndrome’

 It’s no coincidence that Asperger’s and autism were separate diagnoses for so long.
-It’s because they genuinely are different.
-Perhaps on the same scale with plenty of similarities, but different.

 For some of us, Asperger Syndrome is part of our identity.
 It’s a phrase that explains a huge part of our personality, and we don’t want it being replaced by a much more clinical, colder-sounding phrase.